UX considered harmful

 idiota (Latin), ἰδιώτης (Greek):

-A person that "optimizes user-engagement" either a sociopath or an idiot in the thrall of a sociopath.
+A person that "optimizes user-engagement" either a sociopath an an idiot in the thrall of a sociopath.
 I attribute my level of engagement with software to personality flaw, but I do it because I believe I can make a better outcome for others, and my optimized outcome is one with minimal software engagement.
-I won't go into detail on why UX is bad because I don't engage with concepts that are described by two-letter initialisms.
+I won't go into detail on why UX is bad, because if you have a strong preconceived notion of what a two-letter initialism means, you are too close to the problem.

 To make another metaphor, I enjoy going to the university library and reading dusty computer-science books.
-The experience is not as optimized as watching videos of talks or indulging in cyberpunk stories, but after hours of staring at black squiggles on bleached tree pulp with only ambient lighting the colors and the conversations of the world outside the library become more vivid.
+The experience is not as optimized as watching videos of talks or indulging in cyberpunk stories, but after starting for hours at black squiggles on bleached tree pulp with only ambient lighting, it makes the colors and the conversation of the world outside the library more vivid.
 I choose the lesser experience because I prefer the richer outcome.
 I engage with a book at my own pace, on my own terms, and so long as I can take something from it after I put it back on the shelf.

 Most of the students I see at the library have a different experience, they do not take the stairs to up to the stacks.
 They study in the cafe or in the glass cells on the ground floor, where in any direction you look you will see no less than two video displays.
-The university wants it made obvious that it values the user-experience of prospective high-school students.
+The university wants it made explicit that it puts a tremendous effort on optimizing the user experience of prospective high-school students.

 Watching a how-to video is certainly more optimized than a learning process that leaves your hands sore and bleeding.
-Upvoting a friend's comment you agree with is a more optimized experience then sympathizing with a stranger you disagree with.
+Upvoting a friends comment you agree with is more optimized experience then emphasizing with a stranger you disagree with.
 I see no end to a list of examples where "user-experience" degrades outcome.

 If optimizing experience over outcome ever gives you a feeling of shame, don't disregard that shame.
 That is your common sense overriding a shallow and temporary sense of accomplishment.